 Kobuk Valley Fast Facts

-- The highest elevation found in Kobuk Valley is 4,760 feet on Mount Angayukaqsraq
+Kobuk Valley’s lowest point is 40 feet at the Kobuk River.
+The highest point in Kobuk Valley is 4,760 feet on Mount Angayukaqsraq.

 Where is Kobuk Valley National Park?

 Kobuk Valley National Park is an extremely remote area of northwestern Alaska.
 Visitors should be well prepared for wilderness survival and/or travel with an experienced outfitter.
 Using a website will not be sufficient for planning a trip to Kobuk Valley.
 Further directions and maps can be found at Getting to Kobuk Valley.